eltondna/VM-Simple/README.md

 The program read from a file containing logical addresses, using TLB , Page Table to tanslate each logical address to its physical address and output the value of the byte stored at the translated physical address in the binary file.

+DISCLAIMER:

+many code segments is taken from this repository https://github.com/MagedSaeed/vertual_memroy_manager/blob/master/main.c.

+This repository is initiated to deepen my knowledge in Virtual Memory and Paging Algorithm as a OS enthusiast.
+Feel free to comment and ask for clarity on the implementation!

+Thank you @malcium and @MagedSaeed :)

 ## Background & Problem Description:
 - The virtual memory manager simulates the process of logical to physical address translation
 - Logical Address  : Page Number  +  Offset